-Our adolescent program (grades 7-8) offers a unique combination of academic work and field experiences within a small, safe community.
+Our Adolescent Program (grades 7-8) offers a unique combination of academic work and field experiences within a small, safe community.
 Our teachers are Montessori trained and under their guidance, students participate in rigorous, individualized work as well as small group projects.

 Our students have opportunities to participate in a multitude of practical life "Occupations" such as Gardening, Culinary Arts, Young Chautauqua Historical Reenactment, School Community Projects and Eco-book.